Size Charts

 That would be a fairly standard range of sizes, with 2″ ( 5 cms ) increments between each size.
 Or you may decide to cover a larger range of sizes using the same amount of sizes.

 In this case you may have a 3″ ( 7.5 cms ) grade.
 But the difference between the smallest and largest sizes would be 9″ ( 23 cms ).
-Each size would be less exact and there may be a greater risk of returns.
+Each size would be less exact and there may be a slightly greater risk of returns.

 How To Create A Size Chart.